As every real estate agent knows, success in this career is never an easy task.

 All in all, these are some of the common habits that you would do well to avoid so as to have maximum probabilities of success in your career!

 Looking for great real estate career mentorship to shorten your learning curve?

-Drop me a WhatsApp if you would like to start your career with our team or attend our next Career Seminar!
+Or drop me a WhatsApp if you would like to start your career with our team or attend our next recruitment career seminar!

 Stuart Chng, Executive Group District Director at Huttons, is a renowned leader and personality in the real estate industry.

 He adores music and can play a few instruments decently without upsetting his neighbours.
 When not doing so, he enjoys pillow fighting with his son and coming up with silly puns which barely amuses his wife.

 Professionally, he is a licensed real estate agent, investor, team leader, speaker and columnist for several property newsletters and blogs and is often quoted in media interviews on 938FM, Channel 8, PropertyReport, PropertyGuru and other publications.

 Throughout his career, he has helped many clients grow their wealth through selecting great property investments and managing their portfolios actively.
 Read his clients' reviews here.

 - Find out more about a Property Agent's Career Path with Huttons Group.